nachoad/WDP-Quick-Start/README.md

 # WDP Quick Start guide

-Watson Data Platform (WDP) Quick Start guide.
+## Watson Data Platform (WDP) is an integrated platform of tools, services and data that helps companies accelerate their shift to become data-driven organizations.

+# Important note
-> *The purpose of this document is to have a quick start guide on the platform.*
-> *This guide does not cover all the features, it's just an introduction.*
+_The purpose of this document is to have a quick start guide on the platform.
+More specifically, this guide focuses on a user experience of WDP: Data Science Experience (DSX).
+Keep in mind that this guide does not cover all the features, it's just an introduction._

+_This is not an official guide._

+# Download

+The best way to follow the guide, is to download the **PDF** from [this link](https://github.com/nachoad/WDP-Quick-Start/raw/master/pdf-guide/IBM_Watson_Data_Platform_%E2%80%93_Quick_Start_guide.pdf).

-You can download the **PDF** from [this link](https://github.com/nachoad/WDP-Quick-Start/raw/master/pdf-guide/IBM_Watson_Data_Platform_%E2%80%93_Quick_Start_guide.pdf) (or go to the [`/pdf-guide`](https://github.com/nachoad/WDP-Quick-Start/tree/master/pdf-guide) folder click on the PDF and see it online).
+You can also go to the [`/pdf-guide`](https://github.com/nachoad/WDP-Quick-Start/tree/master/pdf-guide) folder click on the PDF and see it online.

-# DSX
+# Data Science Experience
-### Data Science Experience (DSX)
+### Intro to Data Science Experience (DSX)
+IBM Data Science Experience is an integrated development environment offering a suite of tools and capabilities that enable **data scientists** to accelerate their **productivity**.

+DSX allows to analyze data using RStudio and Jupyter notebooks in a configured, collaborative environment that includes IBM value-adds, such as managed Spark.
+RStudio is integrated in the offering and provides a development environment for working with R.
+DSX provides Jupyter notebooks which are a web-based environment for interactive computing.

-Solve your toughest data challenges with the best tools and the latest expertise in a social environment built by data scientists.
+_Solve your toughest data challenges with the best tools and the latest expertise in a social environment built by data scientists._

 - **Community**: Harness the power of the community.
 Check out the shared data sets, notebooks, and articles in our growing set of resources
 - **Jupyter Notebooks**: Create and collaborate on Python, R, and Scala notebooks that contain code and visualizations.